Academixedu/PythonAssignment1/Explanation.md

 4. Write a Python program to print numbers from n to 1, where n is provided by the user.
    - A) > Remove This Text and Fill Your Explanation Here

+Sets variables name and age, prints them, updates age, and prints the updated age.